Narayanganj City Corporation

+About

 NCC is a formation under the local government administration of Bangladesh to regulate the city area of Narayanganj, which is under the Ministry of Local Government & Rural Development (LGRD).
 It consists of 27 wards including 9 reserve seats for women.
 Before its establishment as city corporation, it was a municipal corporation.
-NCC has a total area of 72.43 square kilometers with approximately has the population of 7,09,381 people in the city corporation area.
+NCC has a total area of 72.43 square kilometers with approximately has the population of 967,887 people in the city corporation area.

-Current mayor of NCC is Selina Hayat Ivy who was advocated by Bangladesh Awami League.